Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Introduction

-As an illustration of the potential and the complexities of this Floquet approach, this Letter reports a detailed investigation of the topological dynamics of two-particle bound states, the so-called doublons~\cite{Winkler_2006,petrosyan2007quantum,Valiente_2008,folling2007direct}.
+However, since in any realistic device only a limited number of gates can be performed before losing coherence it is often beneficial to adopt sizable unitary operations well outside the good trotterization regime, a regime in which the Floquet nature of the dynamics can have a substantial impact ~\cite{floquet,goldman2014periodically,rudner}.
+As an illustration of the potential and the complexities of this approach, this work reports a detailed investigation of the topological Floquet dynamics of two-particle bound states, the so-called doublons~\cite{Winkler_2006,petrosyan2007quantum,Valiente_2008,folling2007direct}.
 In spite of energy being conserved only modulo the Floquet energy, suitable working points are found where doublon states can not dissociate into free particles and a clean unidirectional propagation of doublons around the system edge is anticipated.
-In its simplicity, such a two-body effect is an example of a subtle interplay between topology and interactions and is a preliminary step towards the realization of topological many-body states of photonic matter~\cite{carusotto2020photonic}.
+In its simplicity, such a two-body effect is an example of the subtle interplay between topology and interactions \cite{Qin2017, Ke2017, Qin_2018,Gorlach_2017,doublons1,doublons2,molecules,Azcona_2021,Ke2020, Lin2020} and a preliminary step towards the realization of topological many-body states of photonic matter~\cite{carusotto2020photonic}.

+The structure of the article is the following.
+Sec.\ref{sec:model} introduces the physical system and the theoretical model.
+The topological properties of the Floquet bands in a few most relevant configurations are discussed in Sec.\ref{single}.
+Our results on the internal structure and the topological propagation properties of two-particle bound states are presented in Sec.\ref{twoparticles}.
+Further developments in the direction of many-body physics are sketched in Sec.\ref{manybody}.
+Conclusions are finally drawn in Sec.\ref{conclusion}.